Understanding HOA Tree Policies and Disputes in Georgia

 For many community associations, the wet and stormy summer we’ve been experiencing here in Georgia means an uptick in damages from falling water-logged trees and branches.
 Given that association-owned common area and individually-owned units and lots often lie in close proximity to one another, these falling branches and trees give rise to the inevitable question: who pays for the damage?

-Tree Ownership and Responsibilities under Georgia Law
+Tree Ownership and Georgia Law on HOA Tree Policy

 Under basic Georgia common law, ownership of a tree is determined by the property upon which the tree’s trunk is located.
 If the tree’s trunk is located entirely on one piece of property, then that tree belongs to the owner of the property on which it sits.
 If the tree trunk stands on two or more pieces of property, then each property owner owns that portion of the tree that is located on his or her property and has an easement of support from the other landowners who share the tree.
 That means that each landowner has the right to require that the other landowner not use his part of the tree in such a way as to unreasonably damage or destroy the whole tree.

-Liability for Damages Caused by Falling Trees
+HOA Liability for Damages Caused by Falling Trees

-However, Georgia law does not hold that a landowner is automatically liable for any damages to an adjoining property owner that his or her tree causes.
+However, Georgia law regarding tree liability it does not hold that a landowner is automatically liable for any damages to an adjoining property owner that his or her tree causes.
 Rather, a landowner is liable for injuries or damages caused by a falling branch or tree only if the landowner knew or reasonably should have known that the tree was diseased, decayed or otherwise constituted a dangerous condition.
-In addition, the law does not require that a landowner inspect the tree for non-visible problems that may weaken the tree; generally, the landowner will only be held liable for damage caused to the property of another if the disease, decay or other problem with the tree is visible, apparent and patent.
+In addition, the tree policy law does not require that a landowner inspect the tree for non-visible problems that may weaken the tree; generally, the landowner will only be held liable for damage caused to the property of another if the disease, decay or other problem with the tree is visible, apparent and patent.